-After the dismissal of the Liturgy the Rector and the altar servers performed the rite of glorification singing the troparion, kontakion and magnification of the feast before the festal icon.
-Fr.
-Igor then preached a short sermon in Russian and congratulated the parishioners on the occasion of the holy day.
+After the Liturgy dismissal the Rector and the altar servers performed the rite of Glorification in front of the festal icon singing the troparion, kontakion and magnification of the feast.
+Then the Rector had a brief speech in Russian to stress the main thoughts of his English homily and to greet the parishioners on the occasion of the great feast.

 Following the Liturgy the Rector performed Burial service for the newly-departed Valentina Malyshev.